codepath/android_guides/Building-Gradle-Projects-with-Jenkins-CI.md

 ### Install the Android SDK

 Follow the instructions for [[Installing Android SDK Tools]].
 The guide for taking care of missing SDK dependencies can be greatly simplified by following the automated way.
-The directions for doing it manually is also included, except that you need to login to your Jenkins build server, sudo as `ciandroid`, and downloading the packages on the server.
+The directions for doing it manually is also included, except that you need to login to your Jenkins build server, sudo as `ciandroid`, and download the packages on the server.

 ### Load your Test Project on the Build Server
 Your environment should be ready to go!
 You can type `gradle` at a prompt to see that it's installed.